taikedz/tinyrss-dockers/README.md

 	bash ./build-all.sh

-Notably, the `tinyrss-web` step will take a while on the clone job, be patient !
+Notably, the `tinyrss-web` step will take a while on the `git-clone` job, be patient !

+## Deploy

+Should be as easy as

+	docker-compose tinyrss-app.yaml